 Aaron FraenkelAssistant Teaching Professor

-He earned his Ph.D. and undergraduate degrees in mathematics from UC Berkeley, and worked in postdoctoral faculty appointments in mathematics at Boston College and Pennsylvania State University.
-At HDSI, his curriculum development of the path-breaking data science program includes creating projects using real-world datasets and challenges.
+Fraenkel earned a Ph.D. and undergraduate degrees in mathematics from UC Berkeley, and worked in postdoctoral faculty appointments in mathematics at Boston College and Pennsylvania State University.
+At HDSI, Fraenkel’s curriculum development of the path-breaking data science program includes creating projects using real-world datasets and challenges.